LagoLunatic/wwrando/README.md

 LordNed (file format documentation)
 CryZe (event flag documentation)

-### Running the randomizer on Mac and Linux

-There are currently no official Mac or Linux builds of the randomizer, but you should be able to run the Windows builds with Wine.

-For Mac, run these commands in a command prompt:
-`brew cask install xquartz`
-`brew install wine`
-`sudo wine "Wind Waker Randomizer.exe"`

-For Linux, run these commands in a command prompt:
-`sudo apt install wine64` or `sudo apt install wine32`
-`wine Wind\ Waker\ Randomizer.exe`

 ### Running the randomizer from source

 If you want to run the latest development/beta version of the randomizer from source, follow these instructions: